lyz-code/blue-book/docs/calendar_management.md

 ---

 Since the break of my taskwarrior instance I've used a physical calendar to manage the tasks that have a specific date.
-Can't wait for the first version of [`pydo`](https://github.com/lyz-code/pydo) to be finished.

 The next factors made me search for a temporal solution: